dassencio/langcmp/README.md

 Langcmp already comes with the following word lists (in the wordlists directory):

-- 100 most commonly used English words
-- 1000 most commonly used English words
-- 10000 most commonly used English words
-- 100 most commonly used German words
+- 100 most commonly used English/German/French/Dutch words
-- 1000 most commonly used German words
+- 1000 most commonly used English/German/French/Dutch words
-- 10000 most commonly used German words
+- 10000 most commonly used English/German/French/Dutch words

 These lists were obtaind from the website of the University of Leipzig, Germany (http://www.wortschatz.uni-leipzig.de/html/wliste.html).